 1. Avoid The Self-Blame Cycle

-For you who was betrayed, an emotional affair might bring about a wave of negative thoughts and feelings about yourself.
+For you who were betrayed, an emotional affair might bring about a wave of negative thoughts and feelings about yourself.
 You might even display PTSD-like behaviors.
 Remember that it wasn’t your fault.
 Marriages are a union between two people, meaning that, even if something you did caused distance in the relationship, your wife should also be held accountable.

 No reason is good enough to justify infidelity.